 Leave it to Wonder Woman to blow us away with her luscious, big barrel curls.
 For a sheeny finish, apply a gloss-inducing product like Chi Enviro Smoothing Shine Spray ($15)

 There's blonde, and then there's neon yellow.
 Cassie makes this bright tone work as it complements her skin tone and her classic tapered lob.
 While she opts for subtle nude makeup, you can always take this sunny shade one step further with yellow eye makeup, that is, only if you dare.

 Constance Wu shows us how a wave can take choppy layers from edgy to romantic.
 Finish off with a deep side part and pin back a few strands with your hair accessory of choice.

 Wet-look hair, whether worn slicked-back or side-parted, is trending thanks to its many celebrity wearers.
 Normani opts for a curly version, which is softer than its straight counterpart.
 Use a gel and cream product combo to not only give strands that wet finish and shine but also much-needed definition.

 Famously known for her long and luscious strands, we applaud Elsa Hosk for trading in length for a shorter, mid-length cut hitting just past her shoulders.
 Abergel comments, "This length looks great on anyone.
 It’s lower maintenance, fresh, and youthful."
-To get Hosk's tousled look, he recommends using a Marcel Iron ($48) and alternating the curl pattern.
-Then apply Virtue Un-Frizz Cream ($20) from mids to ends to create piece-y, deconstructed finish.
+To get Hosk's tousled look, he recommends using a Marcel Iron ($34) and alternating the curl pattern.
+Then apply Virtue Un-Frizz Cream ($21) from mids to ends to create a piece-y, deconstructed finish.